singhsuryansh12/search-benchmark-game/README.md

 The latest results can be found [here](https://tony-x.github.io/search-benchmark-game/).

-Want to run the benchmark yourself or make changes? here is the [development guide](#development-guide)
+Want to run the benchmark or make changes? here is the [development guide](#development-guide)

 # The benchmark
 ## Workload